scmgustafson/learning-log/log.md

 **Thoughts:** Long, productive day but I think I need to hit more than 5 solid leetcodes a day as well as learning more.

 **Link to work:** Too many commits to link

+# Template
+## Day #: 4/28/22

+**Today's Progress:**
+- Learned about Microservices and Spring Framework
+- Started Mosh's DS and Algo course past intro, extended Array custom class
+- Solved a few leetcodes
+- Job hunting, woo!

+**Thoughts:** Need. to. do. more. leetcode.

+**Link to work:** Too many commits to link